serb1231/QR-Code-Reader/README.md

        ~/.conan/profiles/default

 2. Open the profile file using a text editor.
-3. Verify that the following settings are added at the bottom in the profile file:
+3. Add a new section at the bottom and populate it like shown below:

-       [env]
+       [conf]
        tools.system.package_manager:mode = install
        tools.system.package_manager:sudo = True